dimitrievgs/Reverse-proxy-server-for-Foundryvtt/Reverse proxy server for Foundryvtt (EN).md

 Brute force or password leakage is a standard attack vector, so it is better to disable SSH (Secure Shell) password authentication and use key authentication instead.
 We use the openssh client.
 Alternatively there are also, for example, lsh and Dropbear.

 &#x1F535;
-Installing OpenSSH Client on Ubuntu:
+Install OpenSSH Client on the client side:

 ```
 sudo apt install openssh-client